roblaing/erlang_mooc/doc/README.md

 <h1>Pid Bang</h1>

-Thinking in terms of sending and receiving messages between listening loops rather than return values from functions with arguments I found a bit tricky.
+Thinking in terms of processes sending and receiving messages rather than return values from functions with arguments I found a bit tricky.

 Joe Armstrong in this youtube video